 European Health Insurance Card

-If you’re visiting Poland you should get a free European Health Insurance Card (EHIC ec.europa.eu/social) before leaving home.
+If you’re visiting Poland you should get a free European Health Insurance Card (EHIC ec.europa.eu/info/live-work-travel-eu_en ›) before leaving home.
 The EHIC isn’t a substitute for medical and travel insurance, but it entitles you to state provided medical treatment that may become necessary during your trip.
 Any treatment provided is on the same terms as Polish nationals.
 The EHIC won’t cover medical repatriation, ongoing medical treatment or non-urgent treatment, so you should make sure you have adequate travel insurance and accessible funds to cover the cost of any medical treatment and repatriation.

 In general, medical facilities in Poland are of an equivalent standard to those in western Europe.
 Private medical facilities are comparatively inexpensive and of a good standard.
 Polish doctors and nurses are well qualified but English is not always widely spoken and you may face communication difficulties.

 Tick-borne encephalitis and lyme disease are common, especially in forested areas during the summer.

 If you need emergency medical assistance during your trip, dial 112 and ask for an ambulance.
 If you are referred to a medical facility for treatment you should contact your insurance/medical assistance company immediately.

 The currency in Poland is the Złoty, abbreviated as zł or PLN and sometimes PLZ.